+First generation migrant learners are students who were born outside the country where they attend school, and whose parents were also born outside that country.
+Second generation migrant learners are ones born in the destination country, with parents coming from outside that country.
 Students with an immigration background encounter specific challenges, while at the same time they also have specific contributions to offer.
-Language barriers and socioeconomic disadvantage are the most common challenge explaining the performance gap between migrant learners and students without an immigrant background.
+Language barriers and socio-economic disadvantage are the most common challenge explaining the performance gap between migrant learners and students without an immigrant background.

-The response of the educational system, and the implementation of adequate support strategies has an enormous role in helping migrant students to overcome the obstacles they face, and has a huge impact on the learning and emotional wellbeing of these learners.
+The response of the educational system, and the implementation of adequate support strategies plays an enormous role in helping migrant students to overcome the obstacles they face, and has a huge impact on the learning and emotional wellbeing of these learners.

 Migrant students often have to learn the language of the hosting country, thus, offering adequate language training is crucial to fostering integration and inclusion.
 Research shows that helping teachers to identify learners who need additional language support, and offering language training as an addition and not instead of regular course work is a more effective strategy leading to better learning and integrational outcomes.